Habibullah339/Containerization_of_laravel_nginx_mysql_application_in_docker/README.md

-# Containarization of Lravel nginx mysql application in docker using docker compose and Dockerfile.
+# Containerization of Lravel nginx mysql application in docker using docker compose and Dockerfile.
 This projects runs a laravel (php8.1-fpm) application on nginx and establish connection with mysql database.
 # How to use it?
 #### 1-First you should have docker installed in your system